-Brussels is the heart of the European Union, located less than two hours by train from London, Paris, Amsterdam and Cologne.
-In this article In this article you will find most beautiful villages & towns near Brussels.
+Brussels is the heart of the European Union, located less than two hours by train from London, Paris, Amsterdam, and Cologne.
+In this article In this article, you will find the most beautiful villages & towns near Brussels.
 Brussels is the capital of the Kingdom of Belgium and of Europe.

 Have you also noticed that many languages are spoken there?
 It is not a coincidence.
 Indeed, Brussels is the most cosmopolitan city in Europe.
 A city that lives at any time of the day.
 More than 23,000 cultural events are organized there every year.
 However, Brussels is a city on a human scale.

 Brussels is the capital of surrealism, comics, Art Nouveau, chocolate and beer.
-Below you will find a list of most beautiful villages & towns near Brussels:
+For more travel articles about Belgium check this category and for all articles about Europe check this list.
+Below you will find a list of the most beautiful villages & towns near Brussels:

 Torgny is a magnificent country village heir to a flourishing wine-growing past, whose current production represents one of the most important in Belgium.
 The micro-climate enjoyed by Torgny which makes it an ideal place to grow wine.

 In short, the ideal place for lovers of vines and the sun.
 It is called the Belgian Little Provence and it is not for nothing: this village located at the southernmost point of the country and on the French border.

 Spa is located within a valley that overlooks Ardennes Mountains, about 35 km southeast of Liege.
 Also called the Pearl of the Ardennes, this town has dozens of thermal springs and spa retreats with heated pools, Jacuzzis, and relaxation rooms.